eq-stacks/eth-beacon-validator/README.md

 ### Prerequisites

 - One or more machines that can run [Docker] and [Docker Compose].
-LTS releases are preferred.
+LTS releases of Linux preferred
-- Roughly 1 TB of SDD storage for chain data.
+- Roughly 1 TB of SDD storage for chain data
+- Port 9000 forwarded or a UPnP enabled router
+- (Optional) Static IP address
+- InfluxDB API Keys

 [Docker]: https://docs.docker.com/engine/install/ubuntu/
 [Docker Compose]: https://docs.docker.com/compose